Equidimensional Isometric Extensions: Iteration

-The first two terms of the last line are bounded by $\frac{\varepsilon}{7}$ and a suitable choice of $U_k$ ensures that $\mathcal L^n(U_k)$ is small enough to make the same hold for the third term as well.\end{proof} The following $L^2$-estimate due to Sz\'ekelyhidi (see \cite{laszlo}) gives a way to control the derivatives during the stage a posteriori: \begin{prop}[Sz\'ekelyhidi] If $\varepsilon>0$ from the last Proposition is small enough, the maps $u$ and $\widetilde u$ satisfy the estimate
+The following $L^2$-estimate due to Sz\'ekelyhidi (see \cite{laszlo}) gives a way to control the derivatives during the stage a posteriori: \begin{prop}[Sz\'ekelyhidi] If $\varepsilon>0$ from the last proposition is small enough, the maps $u$ and $\widetilde u$ satisfy the estimate

 \end{prop}

 \begin{proof} Use the Definition of the Frobenius inner product to obtain